nagoyakaizen-star/StructuredProgramming/Day11/terms.md

-Discovery Meta-Model (KDM), 4] 3. set of source code files under version control that can be manipulated together as one4. collection of both data and the routines that act on it Note 1 to entry: The terms 'module', 'component,' and 'unit' are often used interchangeably or defined to be subelements
+Discovery Meta-Model (KDM), 4] 3. set of source code files under version control that can be manipulated together as one4. collection of both data and the routines that act on it Note 1 to entry: The terms 'module', 'component,' and 'unit' are often used interchangeably or defined to be subelements another in different ways depending upon the context.
+The relationship of these terms is not yet standardized.

 モジュール仕様書